How to use gap analysis to gain an unfair advantage over your competitors

 - Visitors to your website can’t find what they want.

-- Maybe because you don’t even offer it.
+- Often because you don’t offer it.

 - So they leave.

-What can you do about that?
-Should you do anything about that?
+What should you do about that?

-How hypermarkets—and Amazon—use this principle to gain a formidable advantage
+How superstores gain a formidable advantage

-Most hypermarkets sell a huge number of products.
-If a visitor wants bananas then, yes, the hypermarket has bananas.
-If a visitor wants pet insurance then, yes, the hypermarket sells that too.
+Superstores like Wallmart sell a huge number of products.
+If a visitor wants bananas then, yes, the superstore has bananas.
+If a visitor wants pet insurance then, yes, the superstore sells that too.
 And if a visitor wants children’s T-shirts then, yes, it sells those too.
-By satisfying all of the visitors’ intentions and desires, the store mops up more of the money that the visitors are willing to spend.

-There’s a limit to how large you can grow if you don’t satisfy most of your visitors’ intentions.
+There’s a limit to how large a store can become if it doesn’t satisfy many visitors’ intentions.
 Amazon began to do this early, presumably because many of its senior team members were from the retail industry, so they understood this economic imperative.
-So if you visit Amazon.com and search for a book called “Soils of Outer Mongolia,” you will find what you need.
+If you visit Amazon.com and search for a book called Soils of Outer Mongolia, you will find what you need.

 - Column 2: Percentage of all visits (%).
 Enter the percentage of visitors who gave each response.